distcode/SC-300/Guides/EntraIDSignIn-in-AzureVM.md

 ### Sign in via SSH

-To sign in you have to add an extention to Azure CLI:
+To sign in you have to add an extension to Azure CLI:

 ```v
 az extension add --name ssh